Fraud & CorruptionLegal Professional PrivilegeProceeds of Crime (POCA)

-Trevor has worked on many Serious Fraud Office (“SFO”) investigations into international corruption and fraud including, advanced fee fraud, ramping fraud, rent fraud, mortgage fraud, Ponzi schemes, banking fraud and market manipulation.
+Trevor has worked on many Serious Fraud Office (“SFO”) investigations into international corruption and fraud including, advanced fee fraud, ramping fraud, rent fraud, mortgage fraud, Ponzi fraud, banking fraud and market manipulation.
 These investigations frequently involve evidence obtained from other jurisdictions and collaborative work with international agencies.

 Trevor also regularly prosecutes and defends fraud prosecuted by the CPS specialist fraud group, including VAT fraud investigated by HMRC and benefit fraud.
 Notable defence instructions include a boiler room fraud, a banking fraud and a misconduct in public office/fraud trial.